Last Updated on Nov 7, 2024 by Aishika Banerjee

 Using Tickertape Stock Screener

 Utilising Tickertape Stock Screener can further refine your ETF selection process.
 Tickertape allows you to filter and compare ETFs based on various criteria, including performance, expense ratios, liquidity, and more.
+You can also generate various lists based on these criteria, including an NSE ETF list with volume.
 Check it out now!

 Expense Ratio

-One of the most critical factors to consider is the expense ratio, which represents the annual fee that all ETF shareholders pay.
+One of the most critical factors to consider when identifying the top 10 ETF funds in India for long term is the expense ratio, which represents the annual fee that all ETF shareholders pay.
 A lower expense ratio can significantly impact your overall returns over time.
-When comparing ETFs, look for those with the lowest expense ratios that still meet your investment goals.
+When comparing the top 10 ETF in India, you can look for those with the lowest expense ratios that still meet your investment goals.
 For example, if you are evaluating the best Nifty 50 ETF, comparing their expense ratios can help you identify the most cost-effective option.

 Performance History